-The following plans implement RLTS:
+The following plans implement the RLTS:

 - Road Safety Plan

 - Cycling Plan

 - Pedestrian Plan

 - Travel Demand Management Plan

 - Freight Plan

-- Passenger Transport Plan
+- Passenger Transport Plan (including a Regional Rail Plan).

-- Regional Rail Plan.

 The Regional Passenger Transport Plan has been developed separately by Greater Wellington's Passenger Transport Committee.
-This plan forms part of the RLTS as required by legislation.

 A new implementation plan to be developed is a Regional Rail Plan.
 This will identify the needs and proposed actions for the rail network over the next 30 years.